gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 # Milestone 1

-## Story: Build a static library binary (DONE)

-This story introduces the concept of a static library binary that can be built for a C++ library.
-This will allow both shared and static variants of a particular library to be built.

-- Add `StaticLibraryBinary` type.
-- Add `LinkStaticLibrary` task type.
-- Change the `cpp` plugin to:
-    - Add a `StaticLibraryBinary` instance to the `binaries` container for each library added to the `libraries` container.
-The instance should be called
-      `${library.name}StaticLibrary`.
-    - Add a rule that adds a `CppCompile` and `LinkStaticLibrary` task for each `StaticLibraryBinary` instance added to the `binaries` container.
-The link task should be called `${binary.name}`.
-- Change visual C++ toolchain to:
-     - Use `lib.exe` to assemble the static library.
-- Change the GCC toolchain to:
-    - Don't use other shared library flags (`-shared`) when compiling source files for a static library.
-    - Use `ar` to assemble the static library.
-- Update the user guide to reflect the fact that static libraries can be built.
-Include a stand-alone sample that demonstrates how to build a library.

-### User visible changes

-Given:

-    apply plugin: `cpp-lib`

-Running `gradle mainStaticLibrary` will build the main static library.
-Running `gradle mainSharedLibrary` will build the main shared library.

-Given:

-    apply plugin: `cpp`

-    cpp {
-        sourceSets {
-            main
-        }
-    }

-    libraries {
-        custom {
-            sourceSets << cpp.sourceSets.main
-        }
-    }

-Running `gradle customStaticLibrary customSharedLibrary` will build the static and shared binaries.

-### Test cases

-- For a build that uses the `cpp-lib` plugin, `gradle mainStaticLibrary` will produce the static library.
-- For a build that uses the `cpp` plugin and defines multiple libraries, each library can be built as both a static and shared library binary.
-- Can link a static library into an executable and install and run the resulting executable.

 ## Story: Allow customization of binaries before and after linking

 This story introduces a lifecycle task for each binary, to allow tasks to be wired into the task graph for a given binary.
 These tasks will be able to modify the object files or binary files before they are consumed.